7 best practices to Save Energy in Your Data Center

 It’s important to regularly inspect your HVAC system for functionality and efficiency.
 When it comes time to install a new piece of equipment, make sure it’s energy-efficient.
 And when it comes time to perform routine maintenance, be sure to use the most energy-efficient tools available.

 4- Power down unused equipment

 Depending on the electricity rate in your area, it might be more efficient to power down unneeded equipment than to power it down for maintenance.
 You can power down equipment that’s not in use by flipping the circuit breaker that controls that equipment to the off position.

 This will cut down on the amount of electricity used by that equipment and prevent it from generating unnecessary heat.
 It will also prevent your other equipment from being subjected to electrical shock.
-By turning off unnecessary equipment, you’ll also be making your data center more energy efficient
+By turning off unnecessary equipment, you’ll also be making your more energy efficient.

 5- Monitor and adjust

 As you start to see a decrease in your data center energy usage, you can start to monitor and adjust your energy use.
 This involves creating a “to do” list of maintenance jobs and working your way down that list until your energy usage is under control.

 It’s often a good idea to create a maintenance plan for your data center that covers a three- to six-month time frame.
 This will give you plenty of time to identify and make any necessary adjustments to reduce your energy use before your electricity bill peaks.

 6- Make it a priority to maintain your